Your pelvis isn’t broken — it’s been adapting.

 THE CLASSES

-In each class, you’ll be invited to:
+In each class, you’ll be guided to:

-• Practice engaging and releasing the pelvic floor — without forcing
+• practice engaging and releasing without forcing

 • We begin by listening.